 The solar energy hub is another key feature of the system.
 It’s influence on the performance of the battery, which is used to store energy, is monumental.
 Frankly, without the right hub, the efforts put into choosing the right battery will be rendered redundant.

 A good hub should be 100% autonomous, completing all storage and trades without any effort on your behalf.
 The best hubs will make decisions on trades every few minutes, ensuring that you get the full benefits of using the grid exchanges.
-Furthermore, Artificial Intelligence means that the systems can learn your behaviours to provide optimised performance in terms of storage and usage with a particular focus on peak versus off-peak consumption.
+Furthermore, Artificial Intelligence means that the systems can learn your behaviors to provide optimised performance in terms of storage and usage with a particular focus on peak versus off-peak consumption.

 Of course, the solar panel installations will make a significant impact.
 When supported by the right infrastructure inside the home, utilising solar energy to its full potential through the use of the solar panel grid trade scheme becomes far easier.
 Energy will be stored and used in a far more effective manner.